In this article

 EDI payments help exchange this information electronically, eliminating the need for paper-based documents.

-EDI payment automation is efficient when conducting international or otherwise complex B2B payments.
+EDI payment automation is efficient for international or otherwise complex B2B payments.
 For example, export-import payments usually involve three parties.
 EDI payments make sure each stakeholder receives relevant information while maintaining data security.

 Here are some of the types of EDI transactions: